yousefvand/shellman/samples/backup-tool/README.md

 Finally play the animation if flag `-a` or `--animation` is passed to script.
 Use `if string =` snippet and check if `play_animation` variable is equal to `true`.

 For playing animation we need the `animate` function.
 Inside `functions` region use `fn animation animate` snippet to add this function.
 As this function documentation says we need to comment out `CTRL+C` event handler because we already have `tput cnorm` in `on_ctrl_c` function which makes cursor visible.
 Now we can call `animate` function at the end of our script.
-Use `fx animation animate` snippet to do that.
+Use `fx animation animate` snippet to call `animate` function and pass it arguments.

 Here we face a new problem.
 To stop animation user needs to press `CTRL+C` but currently we consider this as an incomplete backup.
 We need a variable to ignore this if backup is already successfully completed (define `backup_success` variable).
 Here is the [final script](backup.sh).